Policies: Alcohol and Other Drug Policies

 Federal Penalties and Sanctions for Illegal Possession of a Controlled Substance

 Pursuant to federal law, the United States Sentencing Guidelines establish mandatory minimum penalties for categories of drug offenses and provide for penalty enhancements in specific cases.
 Under these federal guidelines, courts can sentence a person for up to 6 years for unlawful possession of a controlled substance, including the distribution of a small amount (less than 250 grams) of marijuana; a sentence of life imprisonment can result from a conviction of possession of a controlled substance that results in death or bodily injury; and, possession of more than 5 grams of cocaine can trigger an intent to distribute penalty of 10-16 years in prison.
-For more information, see a comprehensive review of Federal Trafficking Penalties.
+For more information, see a comprehensive review of Federal Drug Trafficking Penalties here.

 21 U.S.C.
 844(a)

-- 1st conviction & the amount of crack possessed exceeds 5 grams
+1. First conviction & the amount of crack possessed exceeds 5 grams

-- 2nd crack conviction & the amount of crack possessed exceeds 3 grams
+2. 2nd crack conviction & the amount of crack possessed exceeds 3 grams

-- 3rd or subsequent conviction & the amount of crack possessed exceeds 1 gram.
+3. 3rd or subsequent conviction & the amount of crack possessed exceeds 1 gram.

 21 U.S.C.
 853(a)(2) and 881 (a)(7)